ArshRai17/cool-anemone/content/posts/where-is-my-stratocaster.md

 thumb_img_path: /images/strat-3.png
 content_img_path: /images/strat-3.png
 ---
-As I lie down, getting cuppings and electrical stimulation on my back, after the wonderful effects of WFH, my mind wanders about to my guitar.
+As I lie down, getting cuppings and electrical stimulation on my back, my mind wanders about to my guitar.

 The best thing about COVID is impulse buying.
 No wonder online businesses never went bust.
 And, for a person who is impatient and impulsive, Fender's American Pro II Stratocaster sure looked like Jessica Rabbit working her charms.
 I need to give a little kudos to myself because I did help a lot of online businesses with my extravagant spending on music-related gadgets and then deciding to have a kid in these uncertain times.
 Voilà!